Table of Contents

 LinkedIn is a professional network of social media channels.
 According to an article on Kinsta, the social platform now has almost 740 million members with over 55 million registered companies.
 But out of these, only 40% of users access the app daily, with only 17 minutes spent per month.

 So, if a user wants to make an impact on LinkedIn, the only way to do so is consistency – to grab your audience in those few minutes available.
 The more you post, the more your reach grows.
 Significant engagement on your LinkedIn profile will definitely bring you more work, help you build a network, and remain relevant in your domain.

 But what do you post about?
 Well, we got your back.
 We mean, Peppertype’s got your back.
-Here is a list of 60 topics to write about on Linkedin.
+Here is a list of 60 LinkedIn post ideas.
 Share a small post about each of these topics each day, and see your profile boom!